meganemichel/nf-tower-docs/content/docs/compute-envs/aws-batch.md

 <!-- Add explanation for what is Forge and disclaimer -->
 {{% warning %}}
 Follow these instructions if you have not pre-configured an AWS Batch environment.
-Note that this will create resources in your AWS account that you may be charged for by Amazon.
+Note that this will create resources in your AWS account that you may be charged for by AWS.
 {{% /warning %}}

 Tower Forge automates the configuration of an [AWS Batch](https://aws.amazon.com/batch/) compute environment and queues required for the deployment of Nextflow pipelines.